dotlang/language/Enhancements.md

 `int x { get {return value;} set{x=value;}}` we can achieve lazy loading with a no-input function.

-? - remove `throw` and solely rely on assert.
+Y - remove `throw` and solely rely on assert.
 `throw x` == `assert false:x;`
 `assert condition:x` == `if (!condition) throw x` we have redundancy.

-? - replace assert with a shorter keyword.
+N - replace assert with a shorter keyword.
 `check, test`
 but assert is more well-known.